JuliaGeo/NetCDF.jl/docs/src/intermediate.md

 where `nc` is a NetCDF file handle.

 As an alternative, `NetCDF.open` and `NetCDF.create` provide a method accepting a function as its first argument.
-This can be used to make sure the file always get properly closed, even if an error occurs while working with the handle.

 ## Interface for creating files